 A restaurant offers culinary choices as well as a view from the deck.
 For those looking for a souvenir, that is catered for as well.
 A very pleasant place to spend a half hour.
 But time is of the essence since we’re burning daylight.

 The nearby Mankwe dam is the largest body of water in the area.
-Therefore it attracts quite a number of animals, four- as well as tow-legged ones.
-The ones armed with super long zoom lenses and opinions to match.
+Therefore it attracts quite a number of animals.
+Four- as well as two-legged ones – the ones armed with super long zoom lenses and opinions to match.

 Birdlife is varied and plentiful.
 The hide here is one of the best, giving serene and hidden vantage points from which to spot a fish eagle atop a lonely dead tree branch.
 Or a terrifically fast kingfisher diving repeatedly into the water.
 The water looks very inviting in this heat, but the unspoken deterrence in the form of a hippo’s call keeps us firmly seated in the hide.